-master's brother."
+Then the man knelt and worshiped Yahweh saying, "Blessed be Yahweh, God of my master Abraham, who has not stopped showing kindness and faithfulness to my master.
+Yahweh has guided me to the house of my master's brother."
 The girl ran to her mother's house and related all these things.
 Now Rebekah had a brother named Laban and Laban ran out to the man, near the spring.
 As soon as he saw the ring and the bracelets on his sister's arms, as soon as he heard his sister Rebekah saying, "This is what the man said to me...," he came towards Abraham's steward who was standing near the camels by the spring.
 He said to him, "Come in, you who are blessed by Yahweh.
 Why do you stay outside?
 I have prepared the house and there is room for your camels."
 So the man entered the house and unloaded the camels.
 Straw and fodder were given to the camels and water to wash the feet of the man and of those who were with him.
 Then they gave him food to eat, but he said, "I won't eat until I have said what I have to say!"
 Laban said, "Speak!"

 Then he spoke like this, "I am the servant of Abraham.
 Yahweh has greatly blessed my master and he has become very rich.
-35 Yahweh has given him flocks and herds, silver and gold, menservants and maidservants, camels and donkeys.
-36 Now Sarah, my master's wife, bore him a son in her old age; 37 so my master has given him all he owns and he made me swear an oath saying: 'You will not choose a wife for my son from the daughters of these Canaanites in whose country I live; 38 rather you will go to my father's house, to my kinsfolk and there you will choose a wife for my son.'
+Yahweh has given him flocks and herds, silver and gold, menservants and maidservants, camels and donkeys.
+Now Sarah, my master's wife, bore him a son in her old age; so my master has given him all he owns and he made me swear an oath saying: 'You will not choose a wife for my son from the daughters of these Canaanites in whose country I live; rather you will go to my father's house, to my kinsfolk and there you will choose a wife for my son.'
 39 I then said to my master, 'Perhaps the woman will not agree to come with me!'
 40 And his reply was: 'Yahweh, in whose presence I have walked, will send his angel with you and make your journey successful.
 You will choose a wife for my son from my own clan and from my father's house.
-This is what you have to do to be released from your oath.
+41 This is what you have to do to be released from your oath.
 Whether they refuse you or not you will be free of the oath.'